First-Time Apartment Renter's Guide: 20 Step Checklist

 Ideally, you want to operate under a “two yeses or no” premise for everything from furnishings to rent prices and neighborhood choices.
 If you don’t agree on a major decision, avoid confrontation and resentment by considering other options until you can find something you both like.

-A first-time apartment renter doesn’t always realize the extent of the upfront costs involved.
-You’ll need to budget for a security deposit, the first and last months’ rent, and an apartment application fee.
+You’ll need to budget for a security deposit—typically the first and last months’ rent—and an apartment application fee.
 If you’re moving in with a pet, you may have to pay a pet deposit or fee, as well as the first and last months’ pet rent.
-Make sure to study your lease to determine how you get your security deposit back and any conditions for reimbursements.
+Make sure to study your lease agreement to determine how you get your security deposit back and any conditions for reimbursements.

 Study your lease regarding conditions for reimbursements and terms to get your security deposit back.
 You can also learn more about how much an apartment really costs by spotlighting hidden rental costs.